ombori/grid-docs/grid-checkout/README.md

-# Grid Checkout
+# Grid Checkout (preview)

-Grid Checkout service is a core component of Phygrid solutions, designed to streamline and enhance the checkout process for businesses across various industries.
-This service offers features tailored to meet the evolving needs of modern commerce.
-From seamless online transactions to efficient in-store payments and shipping functionalities.
+Grid Checkout enhances Phygrid solutions by allowing versatile integration options with your Phygrid tenant, streamlining the checkout process across different products.

+Please note that as of now, the documentation for Grid Checkout is still in preview and subject to updates

-To understand how to integrate Grid checkout, several documents can help you.
+To understand how to integrate Grid Checkout, several documents can help you.

 - [Grid Checkout API Reference](/grid-checkout/api)
 - [Grid Checkout Webhooks](/grid-checkout/webhooks)